Mobile Workforce Centers

-The Mobile Workforce Centers are often requested for job fairs, hiring events, conferences, and other events so attendees can receive and/or learn more about ADWS services.
-Training sessions, interviews, workshops, and assessments have also been held on the mobile units.
+You can request the Mobile Workforce Centers for job fairs, hiring events, conferences, and other occasions so attendees can receive and/or learn about ADWS services.
+The mobile units are versatile and can also be used to host things like training sessions, interviews, workshops, assessments, and more.

 Request a Mobile Workforce Center

 Request a Mobile Workforce Center by completing and submitting our online form.
 Click the button below to fill out and submit the form, and we’ll be in touch soon after we receive your submission!